HCaldwell95/pixel-craft/README.md

 * Interests: This audience appreciates personalised branding, visual storytelling, and high-quality digital products.
 They are likely to follow design trends, support independent creatives, and value sustainability, authenticity, and originality in the brands they engage with.

 #### 🌐 User Expectations
-Based on these insights, users of Pixel Craft expect:
+Based on these insights, users of PixelCraft expect:

 * Seamless Navigation – A site that is intuitive, fast, and flows logically from one section to another.